top of page

 The issue is not also what lens you have used, but also what lens someone else will use who tries to replicate your image.

-Professional photographers often caveat their images by saying "I have a big lens and took this image XYZ metres away from the nesting bird so it was not disturbed.
-You should not try to copy me if you do not also have a big lens."
+Professional photographers often caveat their images by saying "I have a big lens and took this image XYZ metres away from the nesting bird so it wasn't disturbed.
+You shouldn't try to copy me if you don't also have a big lens."

 The problem with this argument is that, firstly, people never read the fine print.
 Anyone who regularly uses social media will know that only a handful of people actually read the caption that comes with the photo.
 Most simply 'like' or 'comment' quickly and scroll on.